 The first step in building a professional portfolio is gathering all your work samples from the drywall job.
 These should contain before-and-after images, finished project photos, and any pertinent records, such as permits for construction or completion certificates.

 Doing drywall work and including them can represent your range of experience and competence in your work samples.
 For instance, if you are an expert in acoustic ceilings, attach pictures of your completed projects to show off your skill.

 Once you have compiled your drywall job samples, put them in an easy-to-follow and logical manner.
 You can use various organizational methods, including chronologically, by drywall project type, or by size and complexity.

 Consider using dividers or tabs to separate your work samples into different categories.
-Additionally, you can include summaries of each drywall finishing project, along with the client’s name, location, and work done.
+Additionally, you can include summaries of each drywall installation project, along with the client’s name, location, and work done.

 Your portfolio’s layout is just as significant as its contents.
 Your portfolio should be easy to explore and visually appealing.
+It should highlight your professional drywall finishing work.
 Consider using a professional design program such as to create your portfolio.

 Use high-quality images and graphics to showcase your work samples.
 You can also include a brief introduction or mission statement highlighting your unique selling proposition and what sets you apart from other drywall contractors.

 A copy of your résumé should also e present in your portfolio.
 This will provide prospective customers with a thorough review of your qualifications, experience, and education in the drywall industry.
 In addition, have all relevant contact details, such as your website, phone number, and email address.